-Police protection in the Town of Bellefonte is provided by New Castle County Police.
+Police protection in the Town of Bellefonte is provided by New Castle County Police, www.nccde.org/238/Police.
 As needed, the Town does contract for additional law enforcement to curb speeding and other traffic violations.
 This arrangement works well for the Town given its small size, relatively low crime rate, and fact that County provides police protection to the surrounding neighborhood.
 Although the Town has no contractual agreement, State Police - Troop 1 is located on Philadelphia Pike, across from the Town of Bellefonte.